 Inventory, 40 lbs : 0

-Tosca pears are available in the late summer and early fall.
+Tosca pears are available for a short time in the late summer through early fall.

 Recipes that include Tosca Pears.
 One is easiest, three is harder.